-Tap on either OTUx or ODUx button.
-For ODUx when TCM is enabled (see Modify TCM on page 274), tap on a TCMx button to select a TCM level.
+Tap on either OTUx or an ODUx button.
+For ODUx when TCM is enabled (see Modify TCM on page 300), tap on a TCMx button to select a TCM level.
+TCM is not available with Multi-Channel OTN.

 SM/PM/TCM TTI Traces